cheesechompers3d/growagardenmutations/content/games/grow-a-garden-mutations.md

   items:
     - text: "What is Grow a Garden Mutations?"
       id: "what-is-grow-a-garden-mutations"
-    - text: "What are mutations"
+    - text: "What are mutations in Grow a Garden?"
       id: "what-are-mutations"
     - text: "All Grow a Garden Mutations"
       id: "all-mutations"